spanichella/ARIES-story-teller/README.md

 **Authors: [Christian Aeberhard](https://github.com/niddhog), [Marc Kramer](https://en.wikipedia.org/wiki/Cramer%27s_rule), [Janik Lüchinger](https://github.com/jluech), [Tanzil Kombarabettu Mohammed](https://github.com/tanzilkm)**

+## Project Description:
+In order to speed up the time-to-market of high-quality software products, the requirements-collector tool is being developed.
+This tool supports an automatic analysis and classification of requirements specification and user feedback by leveraging the power of machine- and deeplearning strategies (for a full description, follow the links mentioned in the **Tool Description** section).
+Related studies pointed out that the lack of data from requirement elicitation sessions is an obstacle in this type of investigation.
+Thus, this study is concerned about extending the requirements and user story dataset of the former study in contemplation of further validating the efficiency and precision of the requirements-collector tool.

 ## Tool Description:
 The **Machine Learning (ML)** and **Deep Learning (DL)** components used in this study are based on the Requirements-Collector Tools as suggeset by [Sebastiano Panichella](https://spanichella.github.io/index.html) and [Marcela Ruiz](https://www.marcelaruiz.eu/).
 The installation guide and source code of both ML and DL component can be found in the following links: